A Guide to Drug Detoxification

 Detox in a Medical Setting

-If a drug addict wishes to enter recovery, it is a good idea to spend the detoxification hours in a medical facility that is set up and staffed for this purpose.
-A trained medical staff can make the recovering addict more comfortable during the process by administering medications.
+If a drug addict wishes to enter recovery, it is a good idea to spend the detoxification hours in an experienced medical facility that is set up and staffed for this purpose.
+A trained medical staff can make the recovering alcoholic or addict more comfortable during the process by administering detox medications.
 While detox by itself is generally not fatal, the stress on the human body can lead to complications.
 Professional medical providers can help to ensure the safety of the recovering addict by monitoring vital signs and looking for extreme symptoms that could result in life-threatening conditions like heart attack or stroke.

 Detox in a Home Setting